 Albemarle County Public Schools is first public school district in Virginia to use solar energy under a Power Purchase Agreement at six of the district’s schools.
-The 1.1 Megawatt solar photovoltaic system uses over 3,000 panels to meet 22% of the six schools’ annual electricity requirements.
+The 1.1 Megawatt solar photovoltaic system uses over 3,000 panels to meet 22% of the six schools’ annual electricity requirements, enough for 125 average U.S. homes.
+At $0 capital cost to the schools, this project brings over $2 million in investment using U.S. made energy infrastructure.
 The system was placed in service on September 15, 2016.

 Secure Futures owns and operates the project through its subsidiary, Albemarle Solar LLC, and sells the electricity to Albemarle County Public Schools.
 The school district signed a 20-year Power Purchase Agreement with Albemarle Solar LLC in May 2015 and is expected to save ACPS $80,000 over the life of the service agreement.

 As part of the agreement, Secure Futures will hold multiple educational opportunities throughout the school year for ACPS students and provide highly visible, solar charging stations for mobile devices at two of the schools.
 These charging stations will allow students to experience first hand how solar energy can impact our everyday lives.

 To learn more about the project, visit the Press Release.

 - Projected average savings per year: $3,800

 - Percentage of annual electricity requirements for the six schools: 22%

 - Equivalent to the electricity requirements of: 125 U.S. homes

 Click on the following links to see live data monitoring – including power generation and environmental impact – for each of the six ACPS solar arrays.